clearlinux/clear-linux-documentation/source/tutorials/nvidia.rst

-   Systems with hybrid graphics commonly found on laptops, known as `NVIDIA Optimus technology <https://www.geforce.com/hardware/technology/optimus>`_, are designed to allow switching seamlessly between multiple graphics devices sharing the same display buffer for a balanced power and performance profile.
+   Systems with hybrid graphics commonly found on laptops, known as `NVIDIA Optimus technology <https://www.geforce.com/hardware/technology/optimus>`_, are designed to allow switching seamlessly between multiple graphics devices sharing the same display for a balanced power and performance profile.

    Getting NVIDIA Optimus on Linux working well with both graphics devices adds an additional level of complexity with platform specific steps and may